White Castle (restaurant): Founding and early activity

-White Castle was founded in March 1921 in Wichita, Kansas.
+White Castle was founded 1921 in Wichita, Kansas.
 Anderson partnered with Ingram to make White Castle into a chain of restaurants and market the brand and its distinctive product.
 The two men incorporated the business in 1924 and named it White Castle System of Eating Houses Corporation.

 Anderson and Ingram started with only $700 for the original White Castle in Wichita, Kansas.
 The original location was the northwest corner of First and Main; the building is no longer standing.

-At the time, Americans were hesitant to eat ground beef after Upton Sinclair's 1906 novel The Jungle had publicized the poor sanitation practices of the meat packing industry.
+After the novel The Jungle by Upton Sinclair had been published in 1906 and exposed the poor sanitation practices of the meat-packing industry, many Americans became wary of eating ground beef.
 The founders set out to change the public's perception of the cleanliness of the industry they were creating.
 To invoke a feeling of cleanliness, their restaurants were small buildings with stainless steel interiors, and employees outfitted with spotless uniforms.
 Their first restaurants in Wichita were a success, and the company branched out into other Midwestern markets, starting in 1922 with El Dorado, Kansas.